michauhl/RBPBench/README.md

 meaning that all motifs assigned to the same RBP are aggregated in the statistic, but can also be done on the single motif level for a more fine-grained analysis (`rbpbench enmo`, `rbpbench nemo`).
 Co-occurrence results are output as interactive heat maps into the respective HTML reports.
-Co-occurence p-value threshold and multiple testing correction method can be adapted via `--cooc-pval-thr` and `--cooc-pval-mode` (default: Benjamini Hochberg).
+Co-occurrence p-value threshold and multiple testing correction method can be adapted via `--cooc-pval-thr` and `--cooc-pval-mode` (default: Benjamini Hochberg).
 Moreover, Fisher exact test alternative hypothesis can be changed (`--fisher-mode`) from greater to two-sided or less, so instead of reporting